SoftwareAG/c8y-docs/content/web/introduction.md

 ### When can I use the Web SDK?

 The Web SDK is designed to extend default application or build new IoT solutions.
 It provides many default components to compose such applications.
 However, if one of our default applications already fits your usecase, you should think about extending it via the less-code approach and install plugins to them.
 If you simply have very special needs or can't find the right plugin for you use-case, consider building a custom application with the help of the Web SDK.
 There you basically have three options:
- 1. Extend existing applications
+ 1. Extend existing applications.
- 2. Build a new application with the help of the Web SDK
+ 2. Build a new application with the help of the Web SDK.
- 3. Build a application from scratch
+ 3. Build a application from scratch.

 The third option is the hardest option as you need to build nearly everything new.
 However, you are free to choose your frameworks and tools.
 To support you on either of the options, we have developed and published certain packages to npm.
 Those packages help you to connect to our data, provides you with default components or help you test and deploy the app.
 Depending on your needs, you can decide which package you want to include.
 However we always encourage everyone to start with our boilerplates and the full Web SDK.
 You can find a description on how to use them in the [Getting started](/web/gettingstarted/) guide.